Main Menu

 Ranidae—True Frogs

-The genus Rana has been split into two genera, with Rana (Pacific True Frogs) now restricted to taxa west of our region and the remaining North American ranids being placed in the genus Lithobates (North American True Frogs).
+The genus Rana has been split into two genera (in our region), with Rana (Brown Frogs) now restricted to taxa of the Pacific region and the remaining North American ranids being placed in the genus Lithobates (North American True Frogs).
 All specimens from our region were published under the name Rana.

 Although ranids tend to be fairly easily identified to family from fragmentary remains, the recognition in recent years of a number of species earlier subsumed under the species Rana pipiens leaves many past identifications suspect and greatly complicates specific identification of medium sized "leopard frogs."